anselmobattisti/publications/README.md

 This repository contains articles and presentations of works that I have produced in collaboration with many colleagues over the years.

+To view the full list of my academic projects and research, please visit my Lattes CV: http://lattes.cnpq.br/6937214674204474

 ## 2025

 ### PhD Thesis in Computer Science ⭐